 Image differencing is based on subtracting two different time periods of the same location or scene.
 Image Differencing is a relatively simple and effective tool amongst common change detection techniques.
 It is a simple process of subtracting the two different times pixel by pixel to create the difference image.
 In this case, a difference image was created between the Normalized Difference Vegetation Index (NDVI) images.

 The resultant image was threshold based on the standard deviation of the percentage change image.
 The table 3 and figure 3 contributed to compute the threshold.
-The categories are: negative change (-1 std to 0) in red, positive change (0 to \pm 1std) in green, no change (0 std) in yellow.
-The NDVI real values, by definition, would be between -1 and +1, where increasing positive values indicate increasing green vegetation and negative values indicate nonvegetated surface features such as water, barren land, ice, snow, or clouds.
+The categories are: negative change (-1 std to 0) in red, positive change (0 to +1 std) in green, no change (0 std) in yellow.

+The NDVI real values, by definition, would be between -1 and +1, where increasing positive values indicate increasing green vegetation and negative values indicate non-vegetated surface features such as water, barren land, ice, snow, or clouds.

 Image differencing technique is used in many applications, it can be applied not only to images of two different dates, and it can apply to comparison of vegetation index information derived from multiple dates of imagery.
-In this paper, NDVI difference was used it measures how much better the classification is compared to randomly assigning class values to each pixel.
-For example, a Kappa of 0.76 means the classification accuracy is 76% greater than chance (Miller and Yool, 2002).

-Figure4: Land use/cover Map, 1999

-for land-cover change detection in Puer and Simao counties, i.e.
+In this paper, NDVI difference was used for land-cover change detection in Puer and Simao counties, i.e.

-NDVI differencing = NDVI (t1) -NVDI (t2) (2).
+VID = NDVI(t1) - NVDI(t2).

 If there is an increase in reflectance, the image appears light tone while the image appears dark tone if there is a decrease in reflectance.
 If the image appears gray, it may imply that the area has no or minimal change between two dates.

 VID is often regarded as an effective method to enhance the difference among spectral features and suppress or reduces impacts of topographic effects and shade effects.
 Thus, the difference of vegetation indices between two dates has the potential to detect land cover change more effectively.
 Lyon et al., 1998 compared seven vegetation indices from three different dates of Landsat MSS image data for land cover change detection and concluded that the NDVI differencing technique demonstrated the best vegetation change detection.
 In spite of its simple algebra, it is a fast and effective tool to detect changes over two remotely sensed images of different dates despite it has limitation of not showing information about the nature of change.